PatrickS136/todolist/README.md

-# weather_checker
+# todolist

-Weather Checker made with Flutter
+A to do list named TuDu made with Flutter and Firebase(Auth and Firestore)

+State management done with Provider package

 Screenshots below ran on the Nexus 6 virtual device, not yet tested on an iOS device